 |

-An example graph This graph contains two clusters (brown and green) that are richly interconnected
+This graph contains two clusters (brown and green) that are richly interconnected

 but the links carry only a low weight (1).